MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek-reporting.md

 4. A new electronic message is created.
 Enter a description, and specify the start and end dates of the period that you want to generate the JPK-V7 report for.

-- For **JPK-V7M** (if your company reports JPK-V7 monthly), select start and end dates of the month for which report must be generated.
+- For **JPK-V7M** (if your company reports JPK-V7 monthly), select the start and end dates of the month for which the report must be generated.
-- For **JPK-V7K** (if your company reports JPK-V7 quarterly), select start and end dates of the first or second month of reporting quarter when you generate JPK-V7K report for first or second month of the quarter.
-To report JPK-V7K report for the full quarter, select first and last dates of the quarter in the From and To dates of Electronic message.
+- For **JPK-V7K** (if your company reports JPK-V7 quarterly), select the start and end dates of the first or second month of the reporting quarter when you generate the JPK-V7K report for first or second month of the quarter.
+To report the JPK-V7K report for the full quarter, select the first and last dates of the quarter in the **From** and **To** dates of Electronic message.

 5. On the **Message additional fields** FastTab, specify any additional values that are required for the declaration part of the JPK-V7 report.